ECC offers several convenient ways to pay educational expenses.

 Here are some examples of providers that ECC receives checks from:

 - John Hancock Freedom 529

-If you live in another community college district, you must first visit that college to obtain a joint agreement request form.
-This form must be turned into the Registration and Records Office when you enroll.
-A new form is required each term.
+If you live in another community college district, you must first visit that college to obtain a Joint agreement request - PDF form.
+When you enroll, You must turn this form into the Registration and Records Office.
+A new form is required each semester.
 View joint agreement programs.

-If your tuition is paid for by a third party, you must obtain either an application for company sponsorship - PDF or get a voucher indicating the third party's willingness to be billed for your classes.
+If a third party pays for your tuition, you must obtain either a Company Sponsorship Agreement form - PDF or get a voucher indicating the third party's willingness to be billed for your classes.
 A new application or voucher is required each term and must be turned into the Student Accounts Office, Building B, Room B151, the same day you register to ensure you will not be dropped from your classes.
-The college will submit an invoice to third party sponsors after mid-term to ensure all registrations are complete.
+After mid-term, the college will submit an invoice to third-party sponsors to ensure all registrations are complete.

 Employer Reimbursed Tuition

 If your employer is reimbursing you for your tuition, you must pay your account in full and submit the receipts to your employer.